SEN Information Report September 2022-July 2023

 The Educational Psychologist was able to support teachers in developing or adjusting their practice for children who were identified with significant special educational needs.

-Inclusion meetings were held either virtually or in person each half term and the information collected was used to support assessments regarding whether a child had additional needs.
+Inclusion meetings were held each half term and the information collected was used to support assessments regarding whether a child had additional needs.

-During the Spring term 2022 – Senior leaders audited literacy and numeracy books of each year group and fed back to individual teachers.
-Individual children were identified for further support. -
+Senior leaders regularly reviewed children’s work through book looks, data meetings and observations within each year group and fed back to individual teachers.
+Through this process individual children were identified for further support.

-During the Autumn & Spring terms 2022 – The three schools of the Fairchildes Academy Community Trust moderated across all year groups.
+The three schools within the Fairchildes Academy Community Trust moderated across all year groups during the Autumn and Spring Term.

 Formal Assessment was also used to identify needs: